 Students must fulfill the requirements for admission to the Graduate College.

-Applicants must have at least an undergraduate minor in geography and/or environmental studies.
-Students lacking this level of preparation will be required, at the discretion of the program, to remedy any deficiencies noted in their background.
-The Graduate Record Examination may be required.
+Applicants must have the equivalent of an undergraduate minor in geography or environmental studies.
+Students lacking this level of preparation may be required to remedy any deficiencies noted in their background.

 Degree Requirements: